 - The product is manually fed onto a conveyor belt

 - The conveyor belt carries the product into the machine where the film is tucked under and over the product to cover it

-- It then carries along the conveyor belt to the end sealer where the film is crimped to seal it and cut to separate the products into individuals
+- It then moves along the conveyor belt to the end sealer where the film is crimped to seal it and cut to separate the products